-Consequently, the ICLMG urges the Minister of Public Safety to intervene in Mr. Figueroa's case to reverse his deportation order and to allow him and his family to continue leading productive lives in their Langley, B.C. home.
-Also, the government must address the glaring policy gap this case brings to light and ensure that the FMLN is clearly and categorically recognized by the Immigration and Refugee Board and the Canadian Border Security Agency as a legitimate and representative political entity.
-Failing to do so would be an affront to the Salvadoran community in Canada, and others who have fled repressive regimes to seek asylum in our country .
+Consequently, the ICLMG urges you to intervene without delay in Mr. Figueroa's case to reverse his deportation order and to allow him and his family to continue leading productive lives in their Langley, B.C. home.
+Also, your government must address the glaring policy gap this case brings to light and ensure that the FMLN is clearly and categorically recognized by the Immigration and Refugee Board and the Canadian Border Security Agency as a legitimate and representative political entity.
+Failing to do so would be an affront to the Salvadoran community in Canada, and others who have fled repressive regimes to seek asylum in our country.